 Question from Edward: Hello, Rick.
 Love your site!
 I hope you can answer a question for me.

-I have a Dell laptop with Windows 10.
-I downloaded a game a few days ago and I immediately started getting lots of pop-up ads on my screen.
+I downloaded a game onto my Dell laptop a few days ago and I immediately started getting lots of pop-up ads on my screen.

 I uninstalled the game but I’m still getting the pop-ups.
-I’m thinking a System Restore will fix the problem but I’m not sure.
+I read in a Windows forum that a System Restore should fix the problem but that there are no guarantees.

 My question is can a System Restore be reversed if it doesn’t fix the problem?

 Rick’s answer: Edward, the short answer to your question is yes.
 You can indeed “undo” a System Restore in Windows 10.

 All you have to do is load the System Restore utility again and click Undo System Restore.

 However, that being said, there’s a good chance that simply performing a System Restore won’t completely resolve your issue.